Posidonia Shale: Lehmhagen Member

-The Lehmhagen Member, designated after Klein Lehmhagen village, was previously referred to the Ciechocinek Formation and then to the Grimmen Formation, yet was in 2025 identified as a new subunit within the Posidonia Shale, notoriously the one with Dinosaur remains and continental biota, otherwise mostly unknow from the formation.
-It comprises organo-detrital shales interspersed with coastal heterolithes and sandstones ranging from fine to coarse grains.
+The Lehmhagen Member, named after the village of Klein Lehmhagen, was previously referred to as the Ciechocinek Formation and later as the Grimmen Formation.
+In 2025, it was identified as a new subunit within the Posidonia Shale, notably the one with dinosaur remains and continental biota, otherwise mostly unknown from the formation.
+It comprises organo-detrital shales interspersed with coastal heteroliths and fine to coarse-grained sandstones.
 The type section is situated in the northern Grimmen clay pit.
 This sequence overlies an erosive boundary with upper Pliensbachian shoreface sands, transitioning upward from coarse coastal sands to finer organo-detrital clays and heterolithes, culminating with a sharp contact to the organic-rich clay.
-In the North German Basin axis, the member thins to a few decimeters, as observed in the Grambow 5 well.
-Organic-rich clays and heterolithes with concretions are also noted in Dobbertin.
+In the North German basin axis, the member thins to a few decimeters, as observed in the Grambow 5 well.
+Organic-rich clays and heteroliths with concretions are also noted in Dobbertin.
 Biostratigraphically significant concretions, named for their index ammonites, mark this member.

 Dörnten Member

-The Dörnten Member was also named in 2025, despite being know before, and reflects a transgressive phase of the upper Posidonia Shale, overlaying greenish clays of the Grimmen Formation and fluvio-deltaic sandstones of the Glashütte Formation.
-Equivalent to the 'Dörntener Schichten' in the Salzgitter and NW Germany regions, it is characterized by fossiliferous, organic-rich strata.
-The reference section is in the Grambow 5 well, a 16 m thick sequence of dark grey laminated claystone.
-Ammonite records indicate a range from the upper bifrons to upper thouarsense Zone.
-The member thins eastward in the Reinberg 1E well and transitions upward into marine claystones of the Opalinuston Formation or fluvio-deltaic sandstones of the lower Glashütte Formation.
+The Dörnten Member was named in 2025, despite being known before, and reflects a transgressive phase of the upper Posidonia Shale.
+It overlays the greenish clays of the Grimmen Formation and the river delta sandstones of the Glashütte Formation.
+Similar to the 'Dörntener Schichten' in the Salzgitter and north-west Germany regions, it is characterized by fossiliferous, organic-rich strata.
+The reference section is in the Grambow 5 well, a 16m thick sequence of dark grey laminated claystone.
+Ammonite records indicate a range from the upper bifrons to the upper Thouarsense zone.
+It thins eastward in the Reinberg 1E well and transitions upward into marine claystones of the Opalinuston Formation or river delta sandstones of the lower Glashütte Formation.